Quadrifolium/tf-lyrics/en-GB/恋西游(Western Fantasy; Nostalgia).md

 Nostalgia brings me back to childhood,
 when I wish to soar on the cloud.
-But the banyan of the village was the farthest I reached.
+But the banyan of the village was the farthest I have reached.
-How far's left to the West?
+How far is it away from the West?

 ↑ A